 First of all, there will frequently be one or more answer choices that feature vocabulary from the relevant part of the passage but are distorting the passage’s meaning.
 Making a prediction in your own words removes you from this vocabulary and makes it less likely for you to fall for this trap.

 Second, the tougher questions on the exam will often have at least one answer choice that sounds like a perfect fit, except for one extra word or phrase somewhere.
 I call this the bait and switch.
 Many test-takers fall for this one because the rest of the answer is so accurate that they are willing to overlook the seemingly misplaced word or phrase.
 Don’t do it!
 The writers of the LSAT choose their words carefully, and so every word is there for a reason.

 Put down your LSAT books and enter the world of the living.
-Sometimes, the best way to improve your LSAT Reading Comprehension performance is to start with material you enjoy.
+Sometimes, the best way to improve your LSAT Reading Comprehension skills and performance is to start with material you enjoy.
 Find a book, a paper, a website, or a magazine that you love to read, and make yourself comfortable.